hunzhiwange/framework/README.md

 * PHP 7 - We choose the lowest version of 7.4.0, because php7 has a unique advantage over the earlier version.
 * Swoole - Enable PHP developers to write high-performance, scalable, concurrent TCP, UDP, Unix socket, HTTP, Websocket services in PHP programming language.
 * Redis - QueryPHP encapsulation a cache component, including files, redis and so on, so as to reduce the pressure of database.
-* Roadrunner - RoadRunner is an open source high-performance PHP application server, load balancer and process manager.
+* RoadRunner - RoadRunner is an open source high-performance PHP application server, load balancer and process manager.
 It supports running as a service with the ability to extend its functionality on a per-project basis.

 ```
 Wow!
 Cool!
 Query Yet Simple!